davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 - [something about space - conversion]

 The ROAST pipeline consists of several key steps, each of which plays a crucial role in generating accurate and realistic electric field models.
-We will first go through a theoretical overview of the pipeline, and then we will run some simulations on sample data.
+I will first go through a theoretical overview of the pipeline, and then I will run some simulations on sample data.

 ### Step-by-step breakdown of the ROAST pipeline
 ROAST starts from a T1-weighted anatomical MRI in NIfTI format.
 Optionally, a T2-weighted scan can also be provided to improve segmentation quality and mesh definition.